NullAllocation/rke2-cluster-starter/README.md

 4. Prepare the cluster nodes for Ansible:

     Ansible will need to execute commands against the cluster nodes.
-We setup certificate-based logins using the host key of the ansible controller host, therefore logins from the ansible controller host are password-less.
-In addition, the host file is modified to reference all cluster nodes by names and IP addresses.
+We setup certificate-based logins using the host key of the controller host, therefore logins from the controller are password-less.
+The key that Ansible will use is specified by the `ansible_ssh_private_key_file` property in the `inventory.ini` file.
+If the specified key does not exist, it will be created.
+The default value of `/root/.ssh/id_ed25519` is standard and works well, so there is usually no need to change it.

     ```
-    bash setup-nodes.sh -i inventory.ini -p <passwd>
+    bash setup-nodes.sh -i inventory.ini -p <root password of the machines>
     ```

 5. Run the playbook: